 Use the dropdown list to select a state

-Gov. Andrew M. Cuomo has signaled he will sign the bill, which will raise the legal sales age for tobacco products to 21.
+On November 13, 2019, Gov. Andrew M. Cuomo signed the Tobacco 21 bill into law, which raised the legal sales age for tobacco products to 21.

 Championed by Mayor Michael Bloomberg, the law was an unprecedented and exemplary move by such a large city.
 The nation immediately took notice, and since dozens of large cities have followed suit.
 By 2018, 22 municipalities in New York had also raised their tobacco and nicotine age, covering 75% of the state.
 The state also has the highest per pack tax in the nation, at $4.35, which likely also contributes to their well below national average rate of high school smoking, and representative national average rate of adult smoking.